Tony Hill (wide receiver): Regular season

+Playoffs

 Television appearances

 In 2000, Hill appeared as a contestant on the short-lived game show Greed.
 He did not win any money after he got sacked on his $500,000 question as the team's captain.
-The question was: Which four and their affiliates have the highest global market share?
+The question was: Which four automotive companies and their affiliates have the highest global market share?
 The seven choices were General Motors, Ford, Honda, Volkswagen, Hyundai, Toyota, and BMW.
 Honda, BMW and Hyundai were the incorrect answers.

 On June 23, 2011 (his birthday), Hill appeared on Good Morning Texas to promote the Market Street Allen USA Celebration, a Fourth of July celebration held annually the last weekend of June in his hometown, Allen, Texas.
 In honor of headline entertainer Lou Gramm, Hill showcased his singing voice by performing a small portion of one of Foreigner's hit songs, "Hot Blooded".

 Broadcasting

 Hill was the color commentator for ArenaBowl V on Prime Network and was the color commentator for America One's Canadian Football League broadcasts during the Canadian Media Guild strike.
 He also serves as a color commentator on the Compass Media Networks for NFL and college football.